burbridgeconsulting/BackgroundIndicator/README.txt

 Displays all visible elements on a page that have CSS background settings applied to them.
 Allows you to see where you might want to put custom CSS, to modify backgrounds.

+It has so far been tested on:

+WordPress.org
+	TwentyEleven

+ElegantThemes
+	Presswork
+	Chameleon
+	Esquire
+	Flexible
+	Nimble

+Presswork

+PageLines

 == Installation ==

 This section describes how to install the plugin and get it working.